 Coverup—I + II-Coverup (January 29, 1972).
 By Seymour M. Hersh (The New Yorker, January 22 + January 29, 1972).
 “Early on March 16, 1968, a company of soldiers in the United States Army’s Americal Division were dropped in by helicopter for an assault against a hamlet known as My Lai 4 …”

 The My Lai Massacre.
-By Seymour M. Hersh (St. Louis Post Dispatch, November 13 + November 20 + November 25, 1969).
+By Seymour M. Hersh (St. Louis Post Dispatch, November 13 + November 20 + November 25, 1969; online at Internet Archive).
 “Here for the first time in electronic form are the unabridged original dispatches by Seymour Hersh on the 1968 My Lai massacre in Vietnam.”

 Litteratur: